QuentinOchem/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 By default, a class provide a parameterless constructor, on top of the copy constructor.
-This parameterless constructor is removed as soon as explicit constructors are provided (outside of the by copy constructor).
+This parameterless constructor is removed as soon as explicit constructors are provided.
 For example:

 .. code-block:: ada